Cloudneeti/docs_cloudneeti/scripts/gcp-bulkonboarding/README.md

 # Run the below command to Enable APIs
 $ chmod +x enable-api.sh
 $ ./enable-api.sh -O org-based -o <ORGANIZATION_ID> -p <Service_Account_Project_ID>
-# it will prompt for options please select the appropriate option and proceed
+# it will prompt for the options please select the appropriate option and proceed.
 ```
-#### Organization based onboarding
+#### Project based onboarding
 ```
 # Change the directory
 $ cd gcp-bulkonboarding/gcp-onboard-prerequisites/